-In spite of this overall panorama, water quality management in most countries is not receiving the political attention and priority it deserves at the national levels.
-Simultaneously, the political and the legal conditions have sometimes created an environment which is not favorable for new investments in the sector.
-In many countries, funding has significantly decreased at the national levels, instead of increasing.
-For example, in Mexico, despite enormous efforts, the situation has become critical since the government at present can fund less than 30 percent of the needs of the country.
-The investment shortfall means that the countries must become more and more innovative in terms of generating new funds.
+In spite of this overall panorama, water quality management in most countries is not receiving the political attention and priority it deserves at national levels.
+Simultaneously, the political and legal conditions have sometimes created an environment not favourable for new investments in the sector.
+In many countries, instead of increasing, funding has significantly decreased at national levels.
+For example, in Mexico, in spite of enormous efforts, the situation has become critical since the government at present can fund less than 30% of the needs of the country.
+The investment shortfall means that the countries must become increasingly more innovative in terms of generating new funds.

 Rational water resources management is simply not possible without proper water quality considerations.
-Furthermore, water quality problems are much broader than merely the construction and operation of wastewater treatment plants.
+Furthermore, water quality problems are much broader than only the construction and operation of wastewater treatment plants.
 Efficient water quality management requires a much broader perspective.
-This could include important issues like formulation and implementation of national water policies, monitoring and evaluation of water quality conditions, presence of appropriate legal and institutional frameworks, and capacity-building programs.
+This could include important issues like the formulation and implementation of national water policies, the monitoring and evaluation of water quality conditions, the presence of appropriate legal and institutional frameworks, and capacity building programmes.

-Control, regulation, and impacts of non-point sources of pollution received considerable attention.
-Even in the United States, non-point sources continue to remain a serious problem.
-In developing countries, a determined effort over the long-term is essential, if non-point sources of pollution are to be successfully managed.
+Control, regulation and impacts of non-point sources of pollution received considerable attention.
+Even in the USA, non-point sources continue to remain a serious problem.
+In developing countries, a determined effort over the long term is essential if non-point sources of pollution are to be successfully managed.
 The effectiveness of point and non-point sources trading was extensively debated.
-While in some countries it could be an important alternative, it may only be of limited use in some other countries, mainly because of their current economic conditions.
-In other words, the payment for a service (e.g. environmental service) may not be feasible in the near future for countries where people face serious problems to satisfy their own basic needs.
+While in some countries it could be an important alternative, it can only be of limited use in some other countries, mainly because of their current economic conditions.
+In other words, the payment for a service (e.g. environmental service) might be not feasible in the near future for countries where people face serious problems to satisfy their own basic needs.

-It was noted that agricultural activities are now contributing to about 50 percent of pollution of the rivers in the United States.
-This means that non-point sources of pollution need more attention, if the current situation is to be improved.
-Generally, control of point sources of pollution has received more attention compared to non-point sources, primarily because point sources are much easier to handle.
-Fertilizer and pesticide use per unit of area is increasing steadily in most developing countries to increase agricultural yields.
-Thus, increasing attention should be paid to manage water pollution resulting from agricultural chemicals.
+It was noted that agricultural activities are now contributing to about 50% of pollution of the rivers in the USA.
+This means that non-point sources of pollution need more attention if the current situation is to be improved.
+Generally, control of point sources of pollution has received more attention compared with non-point sources, primarily because point sources are much easier to handle.
+Fertilizer and pesticide use per unit area is increasing steadily in most developing countries to increase agricultural yields.
+Thus, increasing attention should be paid to manage the water pollution resulting from agricultural chemicals.

-No one solution would solve all the problems: there is simply no single magic bullet to solve all the water quality problems of any specific country.
-Countries are heterogeneous in terms of physical, climatic, economic, social, institutional, and environmental conditions.
-No single paradigm is likely to be valid for all the countries of the American region.
+No one solution would solve all the problems: there is simply no single 'magic bullet' to solve all the water quality problems of any specific country.
+Countries are heterogeneous in terms of physical, climatic, economic, social, institutional and environmental conditions.
+No single paradigm is likely to be valid for all countries of the American region.
 Use of approaches like command and control, public involvement, and use of economic instruments are all likely to be helpful under appropriate conditions.
-Equally, other considerations are necessary, such as formulation and implementation of country-specific, integrated water quantity and quality management policies and programs.
+Equally, other considerations are necessary, such as formulation and implementation of country-specific integrated water quantity and quality management policies and programmes.

-Overall, the Fortaleza workshop was an unique event, where all the major issues related to water quality management for the countries of the American region were objectively, comprehensively, and critically examined, without any dogmas, consideration of vested interests, or political correctness.
-The effectiveness and impacts of different water quality management practices were realistically examined.
+Overall, the Fortaleza workshop was an unique event, where all the major issues related to water quality management for the countries of the American region were objectively, comprehensively and critically examined, without any dogmas, consideration of vested interests or political correctness.
+The effectiveness and impacts of different water quality management practices were examined realistically.
 The level and quality of discussions during the workshop were consistently high.
 This is not surprising since the organizers made a special effort to invite the best experts from the region.